corintxt/document-search-react/RAILWAY_DEPLOYMENT.md

 1. In your Railway project, click **"New Service"**
 2. Select **"GitHub Repo"** and choose the same repository
-3. Rename the service to `email-search-frontend`
+3. Rename the service to `search-frontend`

 ### Step 4: Configure Frontend Build